12 Best Pellet Stove Reviews & Buying Guide

 When it comes to looks, this model does not disappoint.
 It features a spring chrome handle that teams up with sturdy cast iron door and a glass viewing window to give you an aesthetically stunning piece that acts as the center of attraction of your room.

 The manufacturer offers you a 5-year warranty- longer than what others manufacturers offer.
+The Comfortbilt Pellet Stove is the best pellet stove for the money.

 - Can heat up to 2200 square feet